pingcap/docs/dev/reference/tools/data-migration/usage-scenarios/best-practice-dm-shard.md

 1. Wait for the coordination of all executed sharding DDL in the upstream sharded tables to finish.

-2. Run `stop-task` to stop the task.
+2. Run `stop-task` to stop the data migration task.

 3. Create a new sharded table in the upstream.

-4. Make sure that the configuration in `task.yaml` file allows the newly-added sharded table to be merged in one downstream table with other existing sharded table.
+4. Make sure that the configuration in the `task.yaml` file allows the newly added sharded table to be merged in one downstream table with other existing sharded tables.

 5. Run `start-task` to start the task.

-6. Run `query-status` to verify that whether the data migration is successfully processed and whether the data from upstream have already been merged and replicated in the downstream database.
+6. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from upstream has already been merged and replicated to the downstream database.

 ### Drop sharded tables in the upstream

 If you need to drop a sharded table in the upstream, perform the following steps:

-1. Drop the existing sharded table, run [`SHOW BINLOG EVENTS`](https://dev.mysql.com/doc/refman/5.7/en/show-binlog-events.html) to fetch the corresponding `End_log_pos` in the binlog of the `DROP TABLE` statement, and mark it as *Pos-M*.
+1. Drop the sharded table, run [`SHOW BINLOG EVENTS`](https://dev.mysql.com/doc/refman/5.7/en/show-binlog-events.html) to fetch the `End_log_pos` corresponding to the `DROP TABLE` statement in the binlog events, and mark it as *Pos-M*.

 2. Run `query-status` to fetch the position (`syncerBinlog`) corresponding to the binlog event that has been processed by DM, and mark it as *Pos-S*.

-3. When *Pos-S* is greater than *Pos-M*, it means that DM has finished processing the `DROP TABLE` statement, and the data of the table has been replicated to the downstream, so the subsequent operation can be performed.
+3. When *Pos-S* is greater than *Pos-M*, it means that DM has processed all of the `DROP TABLE` statements, and the data of the table before dropping has been replicated to the downstream, so the subsequent operation can be performed.
 Otherwise, wait for DM to finish replicating the data.

 4. Run `stop-task` to stop the task.

-5. Make sure that the configuration in `task.yaml` file ignores the dropped sharded table in the upstream.
+5. Make sure that the configuration in the `task.yaml` file ignores the dropped sharded table in the upstream.

 6. Run `start-task` to start the task.

-7. Run `query-status` to verify whether the data migration is successfully processed.
+7. Run `query-status` to verify whether the data migration task is successfully processed.

 ## Speed limits and traffic flow control

-When data from multiple upstream MySQL or MariaDB instances is merged and replicated to the same TiDB cluster in the downstream, every corresponding DM-worker executes full and incremental data migration concurrently.
-This means that the default degree of concurrency (`pool-size` in full data migration and `worker-count` in incremental) gradually accumulates as the number of DM-workers increases, which causes excessive downstream pressure.
-In such case, you should conduct a preliminary performance analysis based on TiDB and DM monitoring metrics, and adjust the size of concurrency accordingly.
-In the future, DM might support partially-automated traffic flow control.
+When data from multiple upstream MySQL or MariaDB instances is merged and replicated to the same TiDB cluster in the downstream, every DM-worker corresponding to each upstream instance executes full and incremental data migration concurrently.
+This means that the default degree of concurrency (`pool-size` in full data migration and `worker-count` in incremental data migration) accumulates as the number of DM-workers increases, which might overload the downstream database.
+In this case, you need to conduct a preliminary performance analysis based on TiDB and DM monitoring metrics and adjust the value of each concurrency parameter.
+In the future, DM is expected to support partially automated traffic flow control.